Fertilising your house plants: everything you need to know

 None of my plants have complained in a way that is noticeable enough to me.

-House plants fertiliser is basically plant food.
+Houseplant fertiliser is plant food.
 But you can get lots of different kinds:

 Chemical fertiliser